malramsay64/phd-thesis/04_Machine_Learning/clustering.md

 should only be used for visualisation and alternative algorithms used for clustering.

-![Using the UMAP algorithm on two Gaussian clusters results in a highly distorted shape.
+![Using the UMAP algorithm on the two Gaussian clusters displayed in @fig:classification_demo results in a highly distorted shape.
+This demonstrates the issues with using UMAP for a classification task.
 ](../Projects/MLCrystals/figures/umap_demo.svg){width=80% #fig:umap_demo}

 The visualisation of the dataset is important for three reasons.